sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```
 <br>

-Here I cretate the ansamp variable tha defines the analysis sample and creating the filtered processed data file.
+Next, the ansamp variable that defines the analysis sample is created used to form the filtered processed data file.
 ```R
 # Filter data ------------------------------------------------------------------